TerranAstra/TerranAstraParks/README.md

 🔗 **For contributions and discussions, please visit: [CONTRIBUTING.md](./CONTRIBUTING.md)**

----

-## **📌 Next Steps**
-- [ ] Populate each subfolder with detailed design documents
-- [ ] Expand on governance and economic integration
-- [ ] Prototype physical and virtual elements for testing
-- [ ] Establish an open collaborative platform for cross-discipline innovation

 🔹 *This repository is a living document and will evolve continuously as new information, insights, and contributors join the mission.*

 ---

 📧 **Contact:** For inquiries, collaborations, or proposals, reach out via our **official channels**.